AdobeDocs/app-builder/guides/ci_cd_for_firefly_apps.md

 Allowing the development team to focus on requirements, code quality, and security with deployment automated, CI/CD is one of the best practice to implement and for us to support.

 Project Firefly allows you to manage multiple environments.
-This is achieved through "Workspace" in Adobe Developer Console.
+This is achieved through *Workspace* in Adobe Developer Console.
 Every new application project created by an entitled organization administrator or developer in the Developer Console will be setup with two named workspaces: Stage and Production.
 Each workspace will have its own setup:

 - List of Adobe services to integrate via user or technical user accounts
 - Runtime namespace